labchain5222/labchain/README.md

-# LabChain - Join the Network
+# LAB Chain - Join the Network

-Welcome to LabChain!
+Welcome to LAB Chain!
 This guide will help you join our network as a node operator or validator.

 ---